122. Evaluating Atonement Metaphors (Updated May 2025)

 It is not uncommon to hear gospel presentations that are either incomplete (e.g., “Jesus died to bring us to God”), inconsistent (e.g., “Jesus took our punishment so that we could be adopted as God’s children”), incomprehensible (such as my initial attempt to present the gospel in a Sindhi setting[i]), or even misleading (such as reducing Jesus’ suffering and death to an example we are to follow).
 This post introduces the Atonement Metaphor Evaluation Tool which can be used to assess metaphors for completeness, internal consistency, and biblical integrity, as well as for resonance[ii] with the intended audience.

 The tool uses a technical and rational approach to ensure that we do not confuse our listeners with inadequate presentations of the gospel.
 At the same time, I want to emphasize that explanations of the cross are not the heart of the gospel – Jesus is.
 Eternal life is relational (Jn 17:3).
 If we are “in Christ” (relationship) we have a heavenly father (relationship).
 This is important because the point of telling the story of the cross is not primarily to understand how Jesus saves us.
 The cross is not just a transaction, an accomplishment, getting something done, a gift, or a benefit for us.
-The story of the cross is told to lead people to faith and a commitment to Jesus, not just so we can appreciate what he did for us, to receive the benefits and then get on with our lives.
+The story of the cross is told to lead people to faith and a commitment to Jesus, not just so we can appreciate what he did for us, receive the benefits and then get on with our lives.
 Faith in response to the gospel is analogous to a wedding ceremony.
 A wedding is not about signing a certificate to make the relationship official.
 Getting married is about giving yourself totally to someone else in a covenantal bond.
 The mechanism of the wedding ceremony is an important part of the process , but comparatively minor; the relationship is everything.

 The goal of atonement metaphors is not to understand how the cross “works.”
 Rather the point is to recognize and express the hope of the cross which leads to commitment to Jesus.
 A focus on an intellectual, theoretical mechanism for the cross can be deadening – like a bride absorbed with the details of the wedding rather than the significance of the relationship.
 The purpose of a gospel presentation is to provide a vision of the cross that leads people into relationship with the Father of the Lord Jesus Christ.